Cosmic Cavern

 Limestone cave in Arkansas, U.S.

 Cosmic Cavern is a limestone cave located in north Arkansas, near the town of Berryville, Arkansas.

 One brochure for the cave touts it as "Arkansas' Most Beautifully Decorated Cave."
 It is the "warmest" cave in the Ozarks, having a high humidity holding at a constant 64 °F year-round.
 Most caves in the area are between 55° and 60°.

 The cave has an abundance of formations (speleothems), including stalactites, stalagmites, flowstone, cave popcorn, cave bacon, and a multitude of soda straws and helictites.

-One section of the cave housing a particularly spectacular group of soda straws has been dubbed "Silent Splendor."
+One section of the cave housing a particularly enormous group of soda straws has been dubbed "Silent Splendor."
 One of the longest soda straw formations in the Ozarks, this large formation has straws hanging up to nine feet in length.

 Lakes and life in the cave

 Cosmic Cavern has two cave lakes reported to be bottomless, since cave divers have never found the bottoms.
 They are among the largest underground lakes in the Ozarks.
 The south lake was artificially stocked with trout in 1957 where the tours could feed them from a platform above; however, the trout no longer reside in Cosmic Cavern's South Lake bringing it back to its natural state.

 Rainfall is known to dramatically change the water level in the cave, which can fill and empty rapidly.

 Other life in the cave includes the Ozark blind salamander.
 This salamander is endemic to the Ozarks, where it is found in several caves.
 It is related to the Olm (Proteus anguinus).
 Though there are also isopods and crawdads in the cave, these are not believed to be native.
-On occasion, you will also find tri-colored, pip, and brown bats just hanging out during the day while they sleep.
-In the “Twighlight Zone” of the cave (just inside the entrance) you'll sometimes find the grotto salamander with its beautiful colors of orange and black.
+On occasion, you will also find tri-colored, pip, and brown bats.
+In the “Twighlight Zone” of the cave (just inside the entrance) you'll sometimes find the grotto salamander with its colors of orange and black.